-This online program, offered by the UNC School of Nursing through the Office of Extended Studies, begins each Fall via a competitive admission process.
+This online program, offered by the UNC School of Nursing through Extended Campus, begins each Fall via a competitive admission process.

 There is high demand nationwide for additional Nurse Educators, and particularly in Colorado.
 In fact, 53% of the state's full-time faculty is aged 55 or older and retiring at a rate of 45 individuals per year, according to the Colorado Center for Nursing Excellence.

 The Nursing Education PhD program is committed to increasing the number of doctorally-prepared nurse educators.
 Graduates of the PhD program are qualified to fill nursing faculty positions in educational institutions and health care agencies.

 The fully-accredited UNC School of Nursing is widely recognized for preparing excellent nurses and teachers.